 AMERICAN CULTURE AND COMMUNICATION

-The American Culture & Communication Program offers students and teachers from around the world the opportunity to study and practice English at the University of North Texas in Denton.
-Our goal is to give participants a unique opportunity to learn English and increase fluency through cultural immersion, social interaction, experiential learning, and engagement with the communities of UNT, Denton and Dallas/Fort Worth.
-Participants will be able to meet and network with UNT faculty and students, explore majors and future careers in the U.S., and learn about attending an American university.
+The American Culture & Communication Program offers participants a unique opportunity to learn English and increase fluency through cultural immersion, social interaction, experiential learning, and engagement with the communities of UNT, Denton and Dallas/Fort Worth.
+Participants meet and network with UNT faculty and students, explore majors and future careers in the U.S., and learn about attending American universities.

 The 2017 program for high school students aged 15-17 years old will be held for a period of two weeks from July 9 - 22, 2017.